The Literary "Hall of James" Favorite Fictional Characters / Yusuf Ali

 Yusuf Ali is an atypical American story.
 He is not rags to riches but rather rats to riches.

 Author Madison Smartt Bell

-Madison Smartt Bell, the author whose imagination inscribed Yusuf Ali’s presence upon the pages of the parallel universe that is fictional literature, stands renowned for creating colorful characters.
+Madison Smartt Bell, the author whose imagination inscribed Yusuf Ali’ upon the pages of the parallel universe that is fictional literature, is known for creating colorful characters.
 A booksrag.com critique commented that “In Madison Smartt Bell’s novels character development is generally stronger than plot development.”
 Here lies a book in which a plot is conceived to keep its readers preoccupied with its characters whereabouts.

 The ensemble delivers with an eclectic group gathered from the grist of the ground upon which New York’s concrete jungle rest.
 The ensemble consists of these peculiar people:

 Porco, the living breathing depiction of the bottom rung on society’s ladder, holds the key by which their story is told; Johnny B Good, the ringleader of their 1980’s era small time “pharmaceutical” distributing street enterprise binds his crew of diverse deviants together via common interest and street savvy; Santa Barbara, the voodoo immersed native of Puerto Rico,supplies an element of weird; Holy Mother, the gang's enforcer is a cross between Tommy from Goodfellas (for which Joe Pesci’s portrayal won an Oscar) with his violent lunatic bent and the Godfather’s Luca Brasi (he who sleeps with the fishes) but lacking the former’s charisma and the latter's loyalty; Yusuf Ali, a 7’0 tall black man adorned with attire worthy of a medieval sultan and fiercely devoted to the teachings of Islam, is a man of contrast.

 Washington Square Park; The home address of Yusuf Ali and the crew's enterprise.